penninesoaringclub/newsletter/content/posts/2025-10/index.md

 ### Northern Challenge Series 2025

-We’re in the last month of NCS for 2025.
+We're in the last month of NCS for 2025.
 Looks like a fair few new flights being added, bumping peoples' best up and a couple of places moving around on the scoreboard.
-Get those flights in, you’ve got until the 31st!
+Get those flights in, you've got until the 31st!

 [![](ncs.png)](https://www.xcmap.net/index.php?c=Northern%20Challenge%20Trophy&y=2025)

 ### XContest - Pennine Soaring Club

-We’re now into 2026's league, Pennine ended up 12th overall with Malvern winning first place.
+We're now into 2026's league, Pennine ended up 12th overall with Malvern winning first place.
 Scores are on pilots in the club not the club location so if you get out and about, get involved.
 Sixteen pilots took part this year, can we add more next year and move up the table?

 2026 is open for registration for World and UK.
 It's free, just log in and register for both.